George Prevost: Later life

 On his return to England, the Government and Army authorities at first accepted Prevost's explanations for his conduct at Plattsburgh and during the War generally.
 Soon afterwards, the official naval despatch on the Battle of Plattsburgh was published, together with Yeo's complaints.
 Both these accounts blamed Prevost for the defeat at Plattsburgh.
 Prevost requested a court martial to clear his name.
 The trial was set for 12 January 1816, the delay being necessary to allow witnesses to travel from Canada, but Prevost was already in ill health and died a week before it was due to convene.
 His widow declined the offer of a peerage in honour of her husband, as she did not consider herself and her family to have sufficient means to support the dignity.

 Later historians judge Prevost's preparations for defending the Canadas with limited means to be energetic, well conceived, and comprehensive, and against the odds he had achieved the primary objective of preventing an American conquest.

-Prevost is buried in the church of St Mary the Virgin, East Barnet, near London, England.
+Prevost is buried in the church of St Mary the Virgin, East Barnet, North London, England.

 Honours

 A schooner HMS Sir George Prevost was named in his honour in 1813.

+In 1819 a monument to his memory, sculpted by Francis Chantrey, was erected in Winchester Cathedral.

 In 2016, Prevost was named a National Historic Person by the Canadian government.